This event was rescheduled from March 10th, 2020 and is now available online.

 This workshop is presented in collaboration with the 1000 Hours a Year Project, which is committed to helping improve the environments where children learn to keep kids safe, healthy and learning.
 The 1000 Hours a Year Project was made possible through generous funding from The Heinz Endowments and talented staff from Women for a Healthy Environment¹s Healthy Schools PA and Green Building Alliance’s Green and Healthy Schools Academy.

-Breakfast and coffee will be provided.
-For more information on the Healthy Schools Workshop series and other GHSA programming, contact Green and Healthy Schools Director Katie Lockley.
+This workshop is offered via Zoom.
+Please register to receive the Zoom link.
+For more information on the Healthy Schools Workshop series and other GHSA programming, contact Green and Healthy Schools Director, Katie Lockley.

 –Identify common facility interest areas, pain points, and foci that relate to the experience of facility personnel.